 Whether you crave the desert’s dry heat, dream of alpine summits, revel in tropical sunshine, or live for the rocky beaches of the North Atlantic, America’s national park system has what you’re looking for.
-While some national parks and monuments are free, 109 national parks, monuments, seashores, and battlefields are fee-charging.
+While some national parks and monuments are free, over 100 national parks, monuments, seashores, and battlefields are fee-charging.

 Visit battlefields, monuments, and military parks to explore history.
 Enjoy the waves and water at national seashores and lakeshores.
 Take a driving tour on one of America’s four national byways or go rafting on one of 10 wild and scenic rivers.
 Wherever you choose to go, there’s a KOA campground close by.
 Over 500 KOA campgrounds across the country have roomy campsites and comfortable cabins, loads of family activities to wind down after a day in the national parks, and friendly staff who are ready to help you get the most out of your park visit.